 The 2016-17 season takes Mark to Banff as the choral presenter for the Alberta Music Conference, to Saskatoon as guest conductor of the Saskatchewan High School Honours Choir and workshop clinician with Da Capo Chamber Choir, Schneider Male Chorus and the Monday Morning Singers in Ontario.
-Early in the 2017 he directs workshops in Dartmouth NS, Hamilton (RCCO), and with Ottawa’s Cumberland Singers, Chorale Castenchel and Tone Cluster.
+Early in the 2017 he directed workshops in Dartmouth NS, Hamilton (RCCO), and with Ottawa’s Cumberland Singers, Chorale Castenchel and Tone Cluster.

-His own Cantabile Men and Women’s Choruses toured France in July where they sang mass at Notre Dame, plus concerts at the Madeleine, St. Eustache, Chartres Cathedral and Vimy.
+His own Cantabile Men and Women’s Choruses toured France in July 2016 where they sang mass at Notre Dame, plus concerts at the Madeleine, St. Eustache, Chartres Cathedral and Vimy.
 In July 2017, Cantabile Men and Women’s Choruses toured Ireland with performances in Belfast and Dublin.

-Boosey & Hawkes recently released three treble works, Auld lang syne with piano and flute accompaniment., as well as Treat the Earth Well, based on a wonderful First Nations text and the soundscape inngiqtuq (she sings) based on Inuit throat singing.
+Boosey & Hawkes recently released two treble works, Auld lang syne, with piano and flute accompaniment, and Treat the Earth Well, based on a wonderful First Nations text.

 new releases 2017